What Is Title Insurance?

 What does title insurance cover?

-• Financial losses: Up to the full policy amount if a claim is valid
+• Financial losses: Coverage up to the full policy amount if a claim is valid.

 Title insurance doesn't protect against future issues like new liens, zoning changes or physical property damage.
 Coverage is limited to preexisting title defects.

 If a covered title issue arises, contact your title insurance company immediately.
-They'll investigate the claim and either resolve the issue legally or compensate you for covered losses.
+It will investigate the claim and either resolve the issue legally or compensate you for covered losses.
 Most claims are resolved without going to court.

 Types of title insurance